 - Global X Brazil Consumer ETF (NYSE: BRAQ)

-- Petroleo Braziliero SA ADR (NYSE: PBR)
+- Petroleo Brasileiro SA ADR (NYSE: PBR)

-- Vale ADR (NYSE: VALE)
+- Vale SA ADR (NYSE: VALE)

-- Itau Unibanco Holding SA ADR (NYSE: ITUB)
+- Itaú Unibanco Holding SA ADR (NYSE: ITUB)

-International investors looking for direct exposure can purchase Brazilian securities directly through many global trading platforms with access to the MB&F Bovespa.
+International investors looking for direct exposure can purchase Brazilian securities directly through many global trading platforms with access to the B3.
 Those looking to invest directly need to engage local entities to act as custodians on brokerage accounts and register with the Brazilian Central Bank and other regulatory and tax agencies.

 The most popular index on the B3 is the Bovespa Index (IBovespa), which accounts for the majority of the exchange's total market capitalization.